lambdamikel/BluePillCPC/README.md

 ![Schneiderlein 1](pics/schneiderlein1.png)

-## Review by the Amstrad Noob
+## Review by "The Amstrad Noob"

-The Amstrad Noob did a [very nice review of the card](https://youtu.be/bQPLyFjDLsk) - thanks much, Niall, glad you are enjoying it!
+"The Amstrad Noob" did a [very nice review of the card](https://youtu.be/bQPLyFjDLsk) - thanks much, Niall, glad you are enjoying it!

 ![Amstrad Noob](pics/noob.jpg)